 Mavyret (glecaprevir and pibrentasvir)

 Mavyret is a prescription treatment that combines two drugs that treat hepatitis C virus (HCV): glecaprevir and pibrentasvir.
-Manufactured by AbbVie Inc., Mavyret is approved to treat adults with chronic HCV without cirrhosis.
-People with a type of cirrhosis called “compensated” cirrhosis can also take Mavyret.
+Manufactured by AbbVie Inc., Mavyret is approved to treat patients age 12 and older that weight at least 45kg with chronic HCV without cirrhosis.
+People with a type of cirrhosis called compensated cirrhosis can also take Mavyret.
 Compensated cirrhosis has not progressed to an advanced stage, called decompensated cirrhosis.
 Mavyret is used to treat all six genotypes (strains) of HCV (1-6).
 Mavyret can also be used to treat people with HCV genotype 1 infection who have been previously treated with either a NS5A inhibitor or an NS3/4A protease inhibitor, but not both.1

 What are the ingredients in Mavyret?